DominikN/docs_new/docs/manuals/rosbot.md

 ## Software ##

 Software for ROSbot can be divided into 2 parts:
- * A [low-level firmware](https://github.com/husarion/rosbot-firmware-new) that works on the real-time controller (CORE2).
+ * A [low-level firmware](https://github.com/husarion/rosbot-stm32-firmware) that works on the real-time controller (CORE2).
 It can be developed using [Visual Studio Code IDE](/tutorials/mbed-tutorials/using-core2-with-mbed-os/).
- * OS based on Ubuntu 16.04, which runs on the SBC (ASUS Tinker Board or UpBoard) and contains all components needed to start working with ROS immediately.
-The microSD card with OS is included with each ROSbot.
+ * OS based on Ubuntu 18.04 or 20.04, which runs on the SBC (ASUS Tinker Board or UpBoard) and contains all components needed to start working with ROS or ROS2 immediately.
+The microSD card or MMC memory with OS is included with each ROSbot.
 The OS has been modified to make the file system insensitive to sudden power cuts.

-### ROS API ###
+### ROS/ROS2 API ###

 Below are topics and services available in ROSbot: